JiaxuanTong/-ML-Information-Retrieval-based-Bug-Localization/README.md

 # -ML-Information-Retrieval-based-Bug-Localization
 This is a project related to Machine Learning, more specific topic is Information Retrieval-based Bug Localization.

-ipynb file: The experiment python code and result
+ipynb file: The experiment python code and result, please open the file through Jupyter Notebook

 pdf file: The Information Retrieval-based Bug Localization Experiment and Research Report